nelsonjchen/gargantuan-takeout-rocket/.github/README.md

 ## Scripts

-Scripts are specified in `rollup.config.js` in the inputs.
-All of them are bundled into the `public/build` folder.
+All scripts are bundled into the `public/build` folder.